The Relaxation Normal Form of Braids is Regular: Acknowledgments

 \section{Acknowledgments}

-The author is very thankful to an anonymous referee for his (her) insightful remarks and suggestions, which led to improving the overall readability of the article and to adding section~\ref{section:automatic}.
+The author is very thankful to an anonymous referee for his (her) insightful remarks and suggestions, which led to improving the overall readability of the article and to adding section~\ref{section:automatic}, and to Bertold Wiest, whose help was crucial for finding most results of that section.